 Assistance Dogs (UK)

-Assistance Dogs (UK) is the umbrella organisation for all those charities in the UK which have been accredited to train dogs to assist people with disabilities.
+Canine Partners train assistance dogs for people with physical disabilities.
+We are part of Assistance Dogs (UK), the umbrella organisation for all those charities in the UK which have been accredited to train dogs to help people with various disabilities.

 Current members are Guide Dogs, Hearing Dogs, Canine Partners, Dogs for the Disabled, Support Dogs and Dog Aid.